 - Stop by my parents’ house.
 There’s something about going back to my childhood home and having a quick talk with my parents.
 Unless my mom is nudging me about something, going to my parents’ home always brightens my mood.

-- Hire out where I can.
+- A key self care idea for moms is to Hire out where I can.
 I recently arranged for a cleaning lady to come each week for half a day.
 It’s a luxury, but sure makes me feel better about the cleanliness of my house and this helps with my mood as well.

 - Look back at beautiful family photos or places we’ve visited.
 That always makes me smile.